When you follow a ketogenic (keto) diet, a large part of what you eat will need to be made up of fat.

 Not all fatty foods fit into a keto lifestyle.

-While it can be tempting to rely on processed foods and convenience items for meals and snacks many of these foods are low in nutrients and full of substances that can be harmful to our body.
+While it can be tempting to rely on processed foods and convenience items for meals and snacks many of these foods are low in nutrients and full of substances that can be harmful to our bodies.

 Here are some processed foods you will want to avoid.